renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 ([return to top](#talk-to-docs-application-deployment-with-terraform))

 - Verify the TLS certificate is active and the endpoint is reachable using the `test_endpoint.sh` helper script.
+    - The script [authenticates](https://cloud.google.com/run/docs/authenticating/service-to-service) using a service account and the [Cloud Run custom audience](https://cloud.google.com/run/docs/configuring/custom-audiences) to [generate an ID token](https://cloud.google.com/docs/authentication/get-id-token#impersonation)
+- The server responds with a 200 status code and `{"status":"ok"}` if the endpoint is reachable and the TLS certificate is active.
 - *It may take some more time after the certificate reaches ACTIVE Managed status before the endpoint responds with success.
 It may throw an SSLError due to mismatched client and server protocols until changes propagate.*
-- [Authenticate](https://cloud.google.com/run/docs/authenticating/service-to-service) using a service account and the [Cloud Run custom audience](https://cloud.google.com/run/docs/configuring/custom-audiences) to generate an ID token.
-- The service account must have the `roles/run.invoker` role on the Cloud Run service.
-    - The [Terraform provisioning service account](#least-privilege-service-account-roles) has sufficient permissions to invoke the Cloud Run service.
-    - You can optionally [add a service account email address](#2-optional-configure-optional-input-variable-values-in-terraformmainvarsautotfvars) to the `cloud_run_invoker_service_account` input variable in `terraform/main/vars.auto.tfvars` to grant the `roles/run.invoker` role on the Cloud Run services.
-- The server responds with a 200 status code and `{"status":"ok"}` if the endpoint is reachable and the TLS certificate is active.
+    - Example error: `curl: (35) LibreSSL/3.3.6: error:1404B410:SSL routines:ST_CONNECT:sslv3 alert handshake failure`
 - [OPTIONAL] Consider skipping to the [Stage document extractions](#stage-document-extractions) step first then return here to test the endpoint after allowing time for DNS propagation.
 ```sh
 ./terraform/scripts/test_endpoint.sh # change the path if necessary